About Us

 A member of IFOAM Organics International, SAOSO is guided by the four principles of organic farming: health, fairness, ecology and care.

 We recognise that food sovereignty begins with the right to seed, and respect for the soil and biodiversity.
+Our work is linked to the achievement of all the Sustainable Development Goals and the Seventh Generation Principle.

 We Are Guided By: